airbytehq/airbyte/docs/integrations/sources/amazon-ads.md

 ## Connector-specific features and highlights

-All the reports are generated for the day before relatively to the target profile' timezone
+All the reports are generated relative to the target profile' timezone.

 ## Performance considerations